 We've extended the programme.
 Woods for Nature next steps (PDF 386k) sets out actions we will take up to March 2014.

 We've identified key threatened woodland species for action.
 You can find out about our work for these in our Species Action Notes.
 We're updating these.

 Variety is the spice of life

-Scotland is particularly rich in biodiversity – from the seas around us to the mountain tops.
-But nowhere is it more evident than in our forests and woodlands.
-In fact, wildlife is one of the things that people say they value most about woodlands when they visit.
+Scotland is rich in biodiversity – from our seas to mountain tops.
+Nowhere is this more evident than our forests and woodlands.
+Wildlife is one of the things our visitors value most.

-This publication is dedicated to showcasing Scotland's biodiversity on Scotland's National Forest Estate.
+This publication showcases Scotland's biodiversity on Scotland's National Forest Estate.